nazimboudeffa/GameJamReady/README.md

 ## The Assets

-Assets can be found on https://gameartpartners.com/downloads/super-pixel-platformer-set/ That you can find in
+Assets can be found on https://gameartpartners.com/downloads/super-pixel-platformer-set/ that you can find on itch

 - https://goricinaproductions.itch.io/deep
 - https://jmarques.itch.io/treasure-hunter